 The Crude Board met on May 5, 2011 to consider the merger agreement and the transactions contemplated thereby.
-On the basis of the Crude Independent Committee's recommendations and the other factors described below, the Crude Board, among other things, (i) determined that the merger agreement and the transactions contemplated thereby, including the merger, are fair and reasonable to, and in the best interests of, Crude and its shareholders, including the Unaffiliated Shareholders, (ii) adopted and approved the merger agreement and the transactions contemplated thereby, including the merger.
+On the basis of the Crude Independent Committee's recommendations and the other factors described below, the Crude Board, among other things, (i) determined that the merger agreement and the transactions contemplated thereby, including the merger, are fair and reasonable to, and in the best interests of, Crude and its shareholders, including the Unaffiliated Shareholders, (ii) adopted and approved the merger agreement and the transactions contemplated thereby, including the merger and (iii) resolved to recommend to the Crude shareholders that they approve the merger agreement and the transactions contemplated thereby, including the merger.
 See "The Proposed Transaction - Background of the Proposed Transaction."